goldmansachs/obevo/CONTRIBUTING.md

 * Make sure you [rebase your fork](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request) so that pull requests can be fast-forward merges.
 * We generally prefer squashed commits, unless multi-commits add clarity or are required for mixed copyright commits.
 * Your commit message for your code must contain a `covered by: <dco>` line.
 See above.
-* Every file you modify should contain a single line with copyright information after the Apache header:
+* Every file you modify should contain a single line with copyright information after the Apache header (surround it by block quotes in case Checkstyle complains):
 ```
+/*
-//Portions copyright <copyright holder>.
+// Portions copyright <copyright holder>.
 Licensed under Apache 2.0 license
+*/
 ```
 * New files must contain the standard Apache 2.0 header with appropriate copyright holder.
 * If you're going to contribute code from other open source projects, commit that code first with `covered by: <license>`